CogniFit is thrilled to showcase another of its brain training games – Melodic Tennis!

 How Does The Game Work?

 If you haven’t created a CogniFit account, you’ll only have one level option.
-But don’t worry, signing up is free!
+But don’t worry, signing up is free so lets play some brain games!
 Once you’re in the game interface, you’ll have the choice of which level you want to start with.
 If you haven’t played this kind of game before, it’s recommended to start on the beginner’s level and work your way up, so you don’t feel overwhelmed.

 You’ll find yourself on one side of a tennis court with a racket in front of you.
 On the other side are targets and a tennis ball machine.
 A ball will be shot your way and you have to move the racket to hit the ball and then hit an opposing target.

 Each target you hit will make a certain tone or give you extra points.

 Once you’ve hit all your targets, you’ll play back several different musical note sequences.
 Your job is to choose which one you made while you were playing.

 As the levels get harder, the racket’s range of movement increases, there are more noise distractors, and there are more targets to hit (and therefore remember).

 Melodic Tennis & Auditory Perception

 On the surface, it feels like we hear a sound and just recognize it.
 But it actually goes through a complicated string of processes in our brain.
 Besides recognizing the tone, timbre, intensity, and duration of sound waves, we also have to be able to do the following…

 - Detect: get any sound waves within audible range of our ears